Cirrus Aircraft: 2020s

 In June 2023, Cirrus filed an application for an initial public offering (IPO) on the Hong Kong Stock Exchange with the aim of raising around US$300 million for expansion and selling up to 20% of the company.
 The Chinese government-owned manufacturer does not plan to register with the U.S. Securities and Exchange Commission and thus will not be offering shares to Americans during the IPO, although U.S. investors may be able to buy stock in Cirrus following the IPO.
 The company ultimately raised HK$1.4 billion in net proceeds, or about US$180 million, and began trading in Hong Kong on Friday, July 12, 2024.
 In February of that year, the company rebranded to highlight its broadened focus from manufacturing to "flight training, product services and support, aircraft management, upgrades and accessories, sales, finance, insurance, and more”, with CEO Zean Nielsen saying, "Cirrus continues its legacy of delivering innovative products and services that make aircraft ownership easy and synonymous with premium car ownership...
 The new brand identity honors Cirrus’ history while positioning itself for the future where the company will leverage its intelligent aircraft and connected digital ecosystem.”

 In 2024, Cirrus delivered 731 aircraft, its most in a single year to date (topping its 2006 record of 721) and totaling over $1 billion in revenue.
+In 2025, it shipped 797 aircraft, more than any other aviation company in the world.

+In July 2026, the company introduced the Cirrus TRAC10 (also known as the SR10).
+A three-seat trainer aircraft, it will be equipped with the company's signature ballistic parachute, a turbocharged four-piston Rotax 916 iSC engine and a FADEC control system, as well as other flight training accommodations.
+First deliveries are expected in 2027.